Click here to login if you're an NAE Member

 LAUNCH NEW INITIATIVES: A gift with limited or no restrictions is one of the most important gifts you can make to the NAE.
 These gifts provide the NAE with strategic flexibility to launch and sustain new initiatives, and provide for the continuity of our operations.

 CULTIVATE LEADERSHIP & RECOGNIZE INNOVATION: The NAE is active in the cultivation and recognition of outstanding people in the engineering field.
-Retention and support of the best staffers are central to the NAE’s rigorous and independent study process, while training the next generation of leaders and enhancing diversity within the field are needed across the board.
+Retention and support of the best staffers is central to the NAE's rigorous and independent study process, while training the next generation of leaders and enhancing diversity within the field is needed across the board.
 Make a gift to enhance our ability to support the people who are advancing the profession.

 NAE Grand Challenges For Engineering - The NAE, at the request of the National Science Foundation, convened a committee of leading technical thinkers to identify the Grand Challenges for Engineering in the 21st Century.
 Much input was considered, ranging from experts in science or engineering to the broader general public.
 Their 14 game-changing goals for improving life on the planet, announced in 2008, are outlined below.
 The committee also suggested these Grand Challenges fall into four cross-cutting themes of: Sustainability, Health, Security, and Joy of Living.
-You can learn more about these Grand Challenges here.

 NAE Independent Fund - This is NAE's unrestricted and main operating fund, supporting general activities of the NAE.
 As our one truly discretionary resource, the fund supplements projects and activities such as EngineerGirl!, the Bueche and Founders Awards, the WTOP radio series, improvements to the NAE's website, and many more.
 Additionally, this fund has allowed the NAE to undertake such landmark projects as Rising Above the Gathering Storm, America's Energy Future, and Grand Challenges for Engineering.